Raame Aandalum Raavane Aandalum: Production

 In January 2021, actress Ramya Pandian was reportedly signed for a women-centric film produced by Suriya's 2D Entertainment banner.
 This film was reportedly directed by newcomer Arisil Moorthy, who revealed that "the storyline is close to the heart", further being considered as an "impactful political satire dealing with human emotions".
 The film began production on 1 February 2021, and Vani Bhojan joined the film as one of the leads, along with newcomer Mithun Manickam.
 Shooting took place in Tirunelveli and its surrounding areas and was completed within 50 days.

 Soundtrack

 The film's soundtrack is composed by playback singer Krish.
-He started working on the soundtrack when the film's production began and completed the recording works, including the final mixing and mastering by April 2021.
-The film's soundtrack featured eight tracks; five songs, two themes and an instrumental track of the song, with lyrics written by Yugabharathi, Vivek, Senthildass Velayutham, and Ve.
+He started working on the soundtrack when the film's production began and completed the recording work, including the final mixing and mastering, by April 2021.
+The film's soundtrack featured eight tracks: five songs, two themes, and an instrumental track of the song, with lyrics written by Yugabharathi, Vivek, Senthildass Velayutham, and Ve.
 Madhankumar.
 Sony Music India acquired the film's rights and released the soundtrack on 10 September 2021.